Disney+ streaming service: Disney's Fox takeover unlocks a trove of shows and movies

 Disney's other streaming services -- Hulu and sports-focused ESPN+ -- will run on the same tech platform so you can subscribe to them with the same password and credit card info.
 But Disney plans for all three to be individual subscriptions.

 ESPN+ will, clearly, focus on sports.
 Hulu is expected to continue to stream content from three of the broadcast networks and its own original series, like The Handmaid's Tale and Castle Rock.
 Hulu will also be where Disney streams its more adult-oriented fare.
-It's where a new Marvel collection of grown-up animated series will stream, and it's likely where Deadpool-like content will live once Disney takes over Fox.
+It's where a new Marvel collection of grown-up animated series will stream, and it's likely where Deadpool-like content will live now that Disney owns Fox.

 Disney+ is supposed to include all of Disney's family-friendly fare.
 It'll have content from Disney proper, Marvel, Lucasfilm (so: Star Wars), Pixar and National Geographic.